choinek/php-multienv-library-tester/README.md

     - Go to the [repository page](https://github.com/choinek/php-library-test-docker).
     - Click on "Code" > "Download ZIP".

-2. Unpack ZIP and remove README.md to not overwrite your current one :P - it will be fixed in future
+2. Unpack ZIP and remove README.md and .gitignore to not overwrite your current one :P - it will be fixed in future

 3. Move content to your library's root directory (with your `composer.json` file).